Incentivizing Quality Text Generation via Statistical Contracts: Cost-Robust Contracts

 \begin{theorem}[Approximation guarantees] For every contract setting $(F,c)$, let $0< a\le b$ be a lower and upper bound on the difference between the target cost and any other cost, i.e., $(c_n-c_i)\in[a,b]$ for all $i\in[n-1]$.
 Then the min-budget $b$-cost-robust contract for $(F,c)$ is $\frac{b}{a}$-optimal with respect to the budget objective $\Norm{t}_\infty$, and the approximation ratio $\frac{b}{a}$ is tight. \end{theorem}

 Proof in \Cref{appx:proofs-properties}.
-As a corollary, combining this result with Theorem~\ref{thm:main} shows that statistical contracts are approximately optimal in the global sense: For any contract setting $(F,c)$ with corresponding minimax sum-optimal hypothesis test $\psi^*_R$, the contract $t=\frac{c_n-c_1}{1-R^*}\psi^*_R$ is $\eta$-optimal with respect to the budget metric and $\eta=\frac{c_n-c_1}{c_n-c_{n-1}}$.
+As a corollary, combining this result with \Cref{thm:main} shows that statistical contracts are approximately optimal in the global sense: For any contract setting $(F,c)$ with corresponding minimax sum-optimal hypothesis test $\psi^*_R$, the contract $t=\frac{c_n-c_1}{1-R^*}\psi^*_R$ is $\eta$-optimal with respect to the budget metric and $\eta=\frac{c_n-c_1}{c_n-c_{n-1}}$.
+We also note that similar results hold for min-\emph{pay} cost-robust contracts.

 We next turn to consider the functional form of optimal cost-robust contracts (i.e., why their payments are as they are).
 One of the criticisms of optimal (non-robust) contracts is that the payments seem arbitrary and opaque.
 Compared to this, cost-robust contracts are more transparent and explainable.
 We show two additional results regarding their format, leveraging the connection to minimax hypothesis testing.